elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-influence-of-endogenous-cues-on-topdown-attention.md

 url: /learn/psychology/questions/what-is-the-influence-of-endogenous-cues-on-topdown-attention
 score: -1.0
 related_article1:
-    id: 164751
+    id: 164767
-    title: What role does salience play in maintaining vigilance and alertness?
+    title: >-
+        What are phosphenes, and how are they related to TMS studies of attention?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-salience-play-in-maintaining-vigilance-and-alertness
+    url: /learn/psychology/questions/what-are-phosphenes-and-how-are-they-related-to-tms-studies-of-attention
 related_article2:
-    id: 164757
+    id: 164755
+    title: >-
-    title: How does the frontal lobe influence top-down attention processes?
+        How does the visual cortex contribute to bottom-up attention processes?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-frontal-lobe-influence-topdown-attention-processes
+    url: /learn/psychology/questions/how-does-the-visual-cortex-contribute-to-bottomup-attention-processes
 related_article3:
-    id: 164748
+    id: 164744
+    title: >-
-    title: What is the impact of cognitive load on divided attention and multitasking?
+        What is the difference between feature and conjunction searches in selective attention?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-impact-of-cognitive-load-on-divided-attention-and-multitasking
+    url: /learn/psychology/questions/what-is-the-difference-between-feature-and-conjunction-searches-in-selective-attention
 related_article4:
-    id: 164768
+    id: 164770
+    title: >-
-    title: How does salience detection contribute to attention allocation in the brain?
+        How does Alzheimer's disease lead to attention deficits and memory impairment?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-salience-detection-contribute-to-attention-allocation-in-the-brain
+    url: /learn/psychology/questions/how-does-alzheimers-disease-lead-to-attention-deficits-and-memory-impairment
 related_article5:
-    id: 164755
+    id: 164769
+    title: >-
-    title: How does the visual cortex contribute to bottom-up attention processes?
+        What is the role of the visual cortex in determining reaction times during attention tasks?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-visual-cortex-contribute-to-bottomup-attention-processes
+    url: /learn/psychology/questions/what-is-the-role-of-the-visual-cortex-in-determining-reaction-times-during-attention-tasks
 ---

 &nbsp;